shepherd-06/Solita-FrontEnd/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### To Deploy on GitHub Pages

+`npm run deploy` to deploy the app in the github pages.

-## Feature List
+## Feature List ✨

 ### Data Import

-* [Completed] Import data from the CSV files to a database or in-memory storage.
+* ✅ Import data from the CSV files to a database or in-memory storage.

-* [Completed] Validate data before importing.
+* ✅ Validate data before importing.

-* [Completed] Don't import journeys that lasted for less than ten seconds
+* ✅ Don't import journeys that lasted for less than ten seconds.

-* [Completed] Don't import journeys that covered distances shorter than 10 meters
+* ✅ Don't import journeys that covered distances shorter than 10 meters.

 ### Journey List View

-* [Completed] List Journeys
+* ✅ List Journeys.
-* [Completed] For each journey show departure and return stations, covered distance in kilometers and duration in minutes
+* ✅ For each journey show departure and return stations, covered distance in kilometers and duration in minutes.
-* [Completed] Pagination
+* ✅ Pagination.
-* [TODO] Ordering per column
+* ⌛❌ Ordering per column.
-* [TODO] Searching
+* ⌛❌ Searching.
-* [TODO] Filtering
+* ⌛❌ Filtering.

 ### Station list

-* [Completed] List all the stations
+* ✅ List all the stations.
-* [Completed] Pagination
+* ✅ Pagination.
-* [Completed] Searching
+* ✅ Searching.

 ### Single station view

-* [Completed] Station name
+* ✅ Station name.
-* [Completed] Station address
+* ✅ Station address.
-* [Completed] Total number of journeys starting from the station
+* ✅ Total number of journeys starting from the station.
-* [Completed] Total number of journeys ending at the station
+* ✅ Total number of journeys ending at the station.
-* [Completed] Station location on the map
+* ✅ Station location on the map.
-* [Completed] The average distance of a journey starting from the station
+* ✅ The average distance of a journey starting from the station.
-* [Completed] The average distance of a journey ending at the station
+* ✅ The average distance of a journey ending at the station.
-* [Completed] Top 5 most popular return stations for journeys starting from the station
+* ✅ Top 5 most popular return stations for journeys starting from the station.
-* [Completed] Top 5 most popular departure stations for journeys ending at the station
+* ✅ Top 5 most popular departure stations for journeys ending at the station.
-* [TODO] Ability to filter all the calculations per month
+* ⌛❌ Ability to filter all the calculations per month.

 ### Additional Features

-* [TODO] Endpoints to store new journeys data or new bicycle stations
+* ⌛❌ Endpoints to store new journeys data or new bicycle stations.
-* [TODO] Running backend in Docker
+* ⌛❌ Running backend in Docker.
-* [Completed] Running backend in Cloud
+* ✅ Running backend in Cloud.
-* [TODO] Implement E2E tests
+* ⌛❌ Implement E2E tests.
-* [TODO] Create UI for adding journeys or bicycle stations
+* ⌛❌ Create UI for adding journeys or bicycle stations.

-## Screenshots
+## Screenshots 📸

 ### Home Page (List of Journeys)